scubajorgen/pdok_top10nl_server/readme.md

 | top10nl  |  13 | 15 |

 Note
 * MBTiles are generated at discrete zoomlevels.
 Tiles are rendered at continuous zoomlevels.
-Hence the zoomlevel 5 tiles are used for render inlevels 5.000-5.999.
+Hence the zoomlevel 5 tiles are used for rendering levels 5.000-5.999.
 * With decreasing detail level features are ommited of course.
 However, layer and feature names are not the same in each.
 This complicates the styling: For each map detail level separate styling rules have to be defined.
 * On the first tries only the top10nl maps were used.
 This resulted in extremely large tiles sizes (in MByte) at low zoom levels and slow rendering speeds.
 A work around is to let GDAL shrink the tiles by ommitting features, however this resulted in badly rendered tiles (with holes and gaps) since features are ommitted randomly.
+* It is easy to define your own mapping between detail level and zoom level by adjusting the MINZOOM and MAXZOOM parameters in _02_convert_gpkg_to_mtiles.bat_.
+The style file defines style layers for each detail level, so styling is not needed to adjust.

 ### The conversion